Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

 ## Private Registry Authentication (ECR)

 Private-image authentication for snapshots is **handled by Daytona's control plane, not by the runner**.
-The runner has no `DOCKER_AUTH_CONFIG`, no `~/.docker/config.json` lookup, and no `aws ecr get-login-password` code path of its own — searching this chart and `runner/install.sh` confirms it.
+The runner has no `DOCKER_AUTH_CONFIG`, no `~/.docker/config.json` lookup, and no `aws ecr get-login-password` code path of its own.
 Pull credentials are obtained centrally per pull and handed to the runner inline with each `INSPECT_SNAPSHOT_IN_REGISTRY` / pull job.

-This section is here because the most common BYOC support question — "I added `DOCKER_AUTH_CONFIG` to the runner and it still fails with `no basic auth credentials`" — is a consequence of that design and is not solvable on the runner side.
-The fix is always to register the registry with Daytona and let the control plane mediate.

 ### How the ECR auth flow works